Perineal Massage for Childbirth: Facts, Benefits, and How to Do It

 Perineal massage can enhance your childbirth experience, reduce tearing, and promote healing.
-Yet, many misconceptions surround it, leading to confusion and hesitation.
-You might think it’s only for first-time mothers or that it’s painful, but that’s far from the truth.
-Understanding the facts is essential for making informed decisions about your pregnancy journey.
-So, what exactly should you know about this beneficial technique?
+Many misconceptions surround it, though, leading to confusion and hesitation.
+You might think it’s only for first-time mothers or that it’s painful.
+Neither is true.
+Knowing the facts helps you make informed decisions about your pregnancy.

 What Is Perineal Massage?